-Knative is a Kubernetes-based serverless framework.
-The main objective of Knative is to establish a cloud-native and cross-platform orchestration standard for serverless applications.
-This topic describes how to deploy Knative components in a cluster of Container Service for Kubernetes (ACK).
+Knative is a Kubernetes-based serverless framework that is intended for developing a cloud-native and cross-platform orchestration standard for serverless applications.
+This topic describes how to deploy Knative in a Container Service for Kubernetes (ACK) cluster.

 - Knative 0.14.0 and later versions support only clusters of Kubernetes 1.15 and later.
-ACK Standard clusters, serverless Kubernetes (ASK) clusters, and clusters of ACK Proprietary Edition are supported.
+The following types of ACK cluster are supported: standard managed Kubernetes clusters, standard dedicated Kubernetes clusters, and serverless Kubernetes (ASK) clusters.

-- For ACK Standard clusters and clusters of ACK Proprietary Edition, they must contain at least three worker nodes.
+- Standard managed Kubernetes clusters and standard dedicated Kubernetes clusters must contain at least three worker nodes.

 - Log on to the ACK console.